(Last updated on: 28/05/2022)

 Entertainment park examples: Sea World, Florida (USA), Disney Land, Paris (France), Wet and Wild Gold Coast (Australia), Big Fun Play Centre, Calgary (Canada),

-There are many different types of entertainment parks around the world.
+There are many different types of entertainment parks around the world that are common examples of types of tourist attractions.

 Theme parks are very popular built tourist attractions.
 They are built with the sole purpose of providing entertainment for visitors.